MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

 <h2> About the project </h2>
 The idea behind this project is for residential entities management platform.
-The platform allows the registration of both home owners and residential entity managers.
-A platform that provides an opportunity to receive notifications for various events, different user roles, validation of data, and verification by a moderator/manager after user registration, data on amounts due and etc.
+A platform that allows the registration of both home owners and residential entity managers.
+The platform provides an opportunity to receive messages (notifications) for various events, different user roles, validation of data and user registration verification by a moderator/manager, data on amounts due, monthly taxes, statements, news and etc.

 <h2> Some of the functionalities </h2>